NorthStarUAS/props2/README.md

 ### Sharing data between mixed C++ and Python applications

-A C++ interface to the python property tree is being developed in parallel.
-For now, know that it exists and brings to C++ most of the benefits of the property tree.
-(And also enables data sharing between applications that are a mix of C++ and Python.)
+A duplicate python interface to the C++ property tree is provided (via pybind11).
+This allows hybrid python/C++ apps to share data between modules without needing to worry about complex API calls, data flow, initialization order, etc.

-### Script features for C++ (deprecated)
+### Script features for C++

 For the C++ developer: incorporating the Property Tree into your application brings several conveniences of scripting languages to your